 Self-Service Solutions via Engageware

-We’re a company that focuses on self-service for credit unions and banks.
-That means we enable financial institutions to provide meaningful and helpful content to their consumers and employees in a manner that is easy to find and understand.
+We’re a company that focuses on customer engagement for credit unions and banks.
+We enable financial institutions to provide meaningful and helpful content to their consumers and employees in a manner that is easy to find and understand.

-For consumers, it means finding answers to questions in a fast and easy way in a bank or credit union’s digital channels, and guiding them along a journey to engage with more products and services.
+For consumers, Customer Self-Service enables them to find answers to questions in a fast and easy way in your digital channels, and guides them along a journey to engage with more products and services.

-For employees, we enable self-service by breaking down, organizing, and serving up complex banking procedures, policies, and product information in a manner that is easily accessible and understandable so employees can find answers to their questions in the most efficient way possible, to deliver exceptional service to consumers.
+For employees, Employee Knowledge Management includes breaking down, organizing, and serving up complex banking procedures, policies, and product information in a manner that is easily accessible and understandable so employees can self-serve to find answers to their questions efficiently, to deliver exceptional service to consumers.
 Schedule a meeting to learn more.